performant-software/dm-2/README.md

   As you have set the three above variables to `production` and `https`, the app will be served from port 443 over HTTPS.

   You will need a valid HTTPS certificate to run the app in production.
-You may also need to run Nginx with a reverse proxy, etc. to run from a hostname other than localhost.
-That is outside the scope of this README.
+You will likely also need to run Nginx with a reverse proxy, etc. to run from a hostname other than `localhost`.
+If you wish to run your app from `localhost` in production and use SSL certificates without a reverse proxy, you can follow [this guide](https://gist.github.com/tadast/9932075) and change `Procfile.prod` to match the `puma` command listed there.
+These configurations are outside the scope of this README.

-  It is **not recommended** and **not supported**, but if you wish to just get the app up and running quickly over localhost, you may change `/config/environments/production.rb:41` to `config.force_ssl = false`, and set `PROTOCOL` back to `http`.
+  It is **not recommended** and **not supported**, but if you wish to just get the app up and running quickly from `localhost`, you may change `/config/environments/production.rb:41` to `config.force_ssl = false`, and set `PROTOCOL` back to `http`.
 This is not secure, but will allow you to run the app over plain HTTP without a certificate.
+Local file upload and storage may fail with this configuration due to protocol differences.
 </details>

 Then, use Docker Compose to build the necessary Docker images: